Does Independent Assortment Occur In Meiosis 2

 • Plant Breeding: Plant breeders use the principles of independent assortment to develop new varieties of crops with desirable traits.
 By crossing plants with different traits and selecting offspring with the desired combination of traits, breeders can create improved varieties that are more resistant to disease, higher yielding, or have better nutritional value.

-• Evolution: Independent assortment plays a crucial role in evolution by generating genetic variation.
+• Evolution: Independent assortment matters a lot in evolution by generating genetic variation.
 The more variation that exists in a population, the more likely it is that some individuals will have traits that allow them to survive and reproduce in a changing environment.

 Implications for Genetic Research